dabeaz-course/practical-python/README.md

 computer.
 It is assumed that you already have programming experience in some other programming language or Python itself.

+This is not a course on web development.
+That's a different circus.
+However, if you stick around for this circus, you'll still see some interesting acts--just nothing involving animals.

 This is not a course for software engineers on how to write or maintain a one-million line Python application.
 I don't write programs like that, nor do most companies who use Python, and neither should